Monero Mining Calculator

 |Duration||Calculation||Estimated Profit in USD|

 Power Cost in USD:

-- Enter the hash rate of the Monero miner you’re planning to use
+- Enter the hash rate of your Monero miner

 - For more accuracy (Optional) enter additional info you may have, such as your electricity costs, pool fees (if you’re mining via a pool), etc.